Western Kentucky Corvette Club

 At our annual June picnic, we had a new activity-Hot Wheel Races.
 It was a triple elimination event, and everyone had a great time.
 In addition to these activities, the club participated in annual events such as the cancer walk, cookout in the park, the Madisonville Veteran's Parade, the Hospice cruise, Fun Fest trip to Effingham, Patriot Chev. meeting, and annual Christmas party and gift exchange.
 At the October meeting at Patriot, the new officers elected for 2003 were: Pres., Joe Allen; V.P., Phil Fuller; Sec., Patsy Brandon; Treas., P.J.
 Heisler; Officer-at-Large, Bill Farrell.
 Three new board members, David Burke, Ken Cullwell, and Brenda Ousley were elected to serve with John Brandon, Keith Harmon, and Leigh Ann Underwood, who had another year left on their term as board members.

 2010 - Our big accomplishment this year was getting our new website up and running.
 There was a lot more to it than any of us anticipated, but thanks to the help of Tiffany Braden, we finally got the ball rolling!!
 We are very happy with the more updated look we have and the fact that Larry and I can work together to keep it updated.
+The other challenge for the club this year was planning, organizing, and conducting the first "Coalfield Cruise-in" in Madisonville, KY.
+It was a 3 day event with a car show, live band, and numerous other events.

 Our mystery cruises took a hard hit from the weather in 2010.
 We had to cancel the first 3 that we planned due to rain.
 I don't mean a little sprinkle; I mean a downpour.
 When we were finally able to have one this year it was in August!!
 Everyone was so ready to go that we set a new record of 23 cars and 42 people participating in the only mystery cruise of 2010.